This fabric canvas art uses fun, patterned fabric for the background. Just add a painted wood cut out to the front for instant wall decor.

 - Craft Glue

 - Staple Gun or small nails and hammer

 You will first want to prepare the fabric before painting.
 To do this, wash and dry the fabric (do not use fabric softener).
 Iron and then lay out on a covered work surface.
 Wax paper is preferable for covering your table.

 Using a brush, paint a light coat of Mod Podge onto your fabric.
 Allow to dry.
 This will allow you to cut the fabric like paper without frayed edges.

-Now that you've seen this fabric canvas art project, you need more DIY canvas art ideas, right?
-Click on the image below to see more!
+Now that you’ve seen this fabric canvas art project, you need more DIY wall art ideas, right?
+Here are some other cool ideas: